medimohammadise/snakes-and-ladders-cl-game/README.md

     - By using Ladders will get positive and by winning on Snakes will get much more power and vice versa
     - It would be possible to create new  characters other than Snake or Ladder
     - It would be possible to have multiple player on network
+## Know issues
+   Please try to run the game in Mac console .
+Ansi Characters are not showing be default on Windows10 and You can not enjoy coloring and Ascii_Arts as [i1173]:https://github.com/Microsoft/WSL/issues/1173